aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-text-document/_index.md

 ## Export Header and Footer in Output TXT File

 If you want to export the header and footer in the output TXT document, you can use TxtSaveOptions.ExportHeadersFootersMode property.
 This property specifies the way headers and footers are exported to the plain text format.
-The code example given below demonstrates how to export headers and footers to plain text format.
+The code example given below shows how to export headers and footers to plain text format.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-loading_saving-WorkingWithTxt-ExportHeadersFootersMode.java" >}}

 ## Export List Indentation in Output TXT

 Aspose.Words introduced TxtListIndentation class that allows specifying how list levels are indented while exporting to a plain text format.
-While working with TxtSaveOption, the ListIndentation property is provided to specify the character to be used for indenting list levels and count specifying how a few characters to use as indentation per one list level.
+While working with TxtSaveOption, the ListIndentation property is provided to specify the character to be used for indenting list levels and count specifying how many characters to use as indentation per one list level.
 The default value for character property is '\0' indicating that there is no indentation.
 For count property, the default value is 0 which means no indentation.

 ### Using Tab Character